-The relaxations presented in the preceding section introduces relaxation gap, as discussed earlier.
-This will bring infeasibility and instability issues in convexified SCOPF solution.
+The relaxations presented in the preceding section introduce a relaxation gap, as discussed earlier.
+This gap will bring infeasibility and instability issues in the convexified SSSC-OPF solution.
 Therefore, in this section, we present a novel objective penalization approach for recovering the feasible solutions.
 Fig. \ref{fig:obj_pen} shows the idea behind the objective penalization in simple two-dimensional space.
 The dashed circle is convex relaxation of the dark shaded nonconvex feasible solution set, which introduces a relaxation gap, as shown in Fig. \ref{fig:obj_pen}.
-In objective penalization, the attempt is to orient the objective such that convergence will be on feasible space.
-This may inflict an optimality gap and hence, does not guarantee global optimality as, shown in Fig. \ref{fig:obj_pen}.
+In objective penalization, the attempt is to orient the objective such that convergence will be in the feasible space.
+This penalization may inflict an optimality gap and hence, does not guarantee global optimality, as in Fig. \ref{fig:obj_pen}.